BBwanaz/butler-bot/README.md

 # butler-bot
-Python script to fetch lyrics from GeniusLyrics.
+WhatsApp Chatbot to fetch lyrics from geniuslyrics, check covid stats in a given city and look up dictionary words meanings

 Simply text [Song Name], [Artist Name] and your song will pop up!